Climate Change and Impacts of Sea Level Rise

 - Marine Corps Base Camp Pendleton and Naval Base Coronado, California – southwestern Pacific Coast, subject to El Niño events

-Effects of Near-Term Sea-Level Rise on Coastal Infrastructure – Focused on Eglin Air Force Base, the goal of this project is to quantify the potential impact from sea-level rise and the predicted increases in hurricane activity.
-The project is employing existing process-oriented numerical models and incorporating newly developed geological and historic period site-specific storm history information to quantify the effects of climate change on coastal infrastructure over the next 100 years.
-The models will be integrated to encompass all of the components of the coastal system affecting Eglin.
+Effects of Near-Term Sea-Level Rise on Coastal Infrastructure – Focused on Eglin Air Force Base, the goal of this project was to quantify the potential impact from sea-level rise and the predicted increases in hurricane activity.
+The project employed existing process-oriented numerical models and incorporated newly developed geological and historic period site-specific storm history information to quantify the effects of climate change on coastal infrastructure over the next 100 years.
+The models were integrated to encompass all of the components of the coastal system affecting Eglin.

-Risk Quantification for Sustaining Coastal Military Installation Assets and Mission Capabilities – Focused on the Hampton Roads area, the objective of this project is to develop and demonstrate an integrated, multi-criteria, multi-hazard risk assessment framework that will be suitable for evaluating changes in risks to coastal military installation assets and mission capabilities.
-A comprehensive inventory of assets and mission capabilities is being developed for Hampton Roads military installations.
-Long-term forcing effects of increasing rates of SLR on associated risk drivers at the sites will be simulated over a 100-year period using well-established hydrologic models and methods.
-A water depth-frequency-damage paradigm will be used to estimate impacts on military installation assets and mission capabilities with related costs simulated using the Federal Emergency Management Agency's (FEMA) Hazards U.S. Multi-Hazard (HAZUS-MH) model.
-Risk assessment will characterize military installation assets to sustain mission capabilities.
+Risk Quantification for Sustaining Coastal Military Installation Assets and Mission Capabilities – Focused on the Hampton Roads area, the objective of this project was to develop and demonstrate an integrated, multi-criteria, multi-hazard risk assessment framework that would be suitable for evaluating changes in risks to coastal military installation assets and mission capabilities.
+A comprehensive inventory of assets and mission capabilities was developed for Naval Base Norfolk.
+Long-term forcing effects of increasing rates of SLR on associated risk drivers at this site were simulated over a 100-year period using well-established hydrologic models and methods.
+A water depth-frequency-damage paradigm was used to estimate impacts on military installation assets and mission capabilities.
+A risk-based assessment characterized installation assets to sustain mission capabilities.

-Shoreline Evolution and Coastal Resiliency at Two Military Installations: Investigating the Potential for and Impacts of Loss of Protecting Barriers – This project focuses on the impacts of the potential loss of coastal barrier islands.
-An integrated field and modeling approach is being used to conduct impact assessments for Eglin Air Force Base, Florida, and Marine Corps Base Camp Lejeune, North Carolina.
-Both sites are subject to relatively frequent impacts from tropical cyclones, yet they have different tidal ranges and wave climates.
+Shoreline Evolution and Coastal Resiliency at Two Military Installations: Investigating the Potential for and Impacts of Loss of Protecting Barriers – This project focused on the impacts of the potential loss of coastal barrier islands.
+An integrated field and modeling approach was used to conduct impact assessments for Eglin Air Force Base, Florida, and Marine Corps Base Camp Lejeune, North Carolina.
+Both sites are subject to relatively frequent impacts from tropical cyclones, yet they have different tidal ranges, wave climates, and barrier islands that differ geomorphologically.
 In addition, the North Carolina site also is subject to frequent nor'easter storm events.
-By coupling a suite of models, researchers are projecting the geomorphic response to SLR scenarios at each installation and examining how these changes alter the susceptibility of each installation to storm-induced impacts.
-Barrier morphology will be evolved as a result of rising sea level and storm impacts.
-These results will inform modeling of storm impacts under these revised conditions.
+By coupling a suite of models, researchers projected the geomorphic response to SLR scenarios at each installation and examined how these changes alter the susceptibility of each installation to storm-induced impacts.
+Barrier morphology was evolved as a result of rising sea level and storm impacts.
+The results can inform modeling of storm impacts as environmental and barrier island conditions change.

-A Methodology for Assessing the Impact of Sea Level Rise on Representative Military Installations in the Southwestern United States – Focused on Naval Base Coronado and Marine Corps Base Camp Pendleton in the southwestern United States, the objective of this project is to develop a military-relevant framework for assessing the impacts of local mean sea level rise and associated phenomena.
-Development of the framework and vulnerability assessment will consist of five primary components:
+A Methodology for Assessing the Impact of Sea Level Rise on Representative Military Installations in the Southwestern United States – Focused on Naval Base Coronado and Marine Corps Base Camp Pendleton in the southwestern United States, the objective of this project was to develop a military-relevant framework for assessing the impacts of local mean SLR and associated phenomena.
+Development of the framework and vulnerability assessment consisted of five primary components:

 - Adapt a generalized vulnerability framework for application to coastal military installations